mia-platform/documentation/docs/fast_data/bucket_storage_support/configuration/ingestion_reloader.md

 ### Reingestion of a Topic

-This route allows the user to reingest a complete topic or part of it.
+This route allows the user to reingest a topic partially or from the beginning.
-The user has to specify the topic name and the reingestion topic.
-Moreover, the user can also filter according to the timestamp of the topic.
-He can specify the startDate, and in case also the stopDate.
-In this case, only the records included in the time interval specified, will be reingested on the selected topic.
+The user has to specify the "stored" topic name and the "reingestion" topic name, optionally a filter on the timestamp of the topic may also be specified (with the `startDate` and `stopDate` properties).
+In this last case, only the records included in the specified time interval will be reingested on the selected topic.

 ### Reingestion of a File

-This route allows a user to reingest a single file on the bucket towards the topic selected in the request.
+This route allows the user to reingest a single file from the bucket into the topic specified in the request.
 The user has to specify the file name and the reingestion topic.

 ### Reingestion of a record refined by key

 This route allows the user to reingest a record with a specific primary key.
 The user has to specify the topic of the record, its primary key and the reingestion topic.
-Being this a refined data, only the latest record with the selected primary key will be reingested.
+Being this refined data only the latest record with the selected primary key will be reingested.

-### Stopping a reingestion
+### Stopping reingestion

-This route allows the user to stop the reingestion of a topic that is currently ongoing.
+This route allows the user to stop the ongoing reingestion of a topic.
-The user has to specify the _ingestion_ topic that is currently being reloaded.
+The user has to specify the _ingestion_ topic that is currently being reingested.

 :::caution
-This route can stop only the reingestion of a Topic, not the one of a single file.
+This route can stop only the reingestion of a topic, not the one of a single file.
 :::